ONSdigital/software-engineer-community/standards/github.md

 ### Operational Responsibility

-- Day-to-day responsibility for managing the use of GitHub and defining and governing its use lies with the **Technical Lead or nominated Sr. team members**.
+- Day-to-day responsibility for managing the use of GitHub and defining and governing its use lies with the **Technical Lead or nominated Sr. team member**.

 - If the community cannot agree then the Head of Software Practices has the casting vote on any decision.